robwillup/retros/docs/CONTRIBUTING.md

-# RoSy Contribution Guidelines
+# RetroS Contribution Guidelines

-Welcome to the RoSy project!
+Welcome to the RetroS project!
 We're excited to have you as a contributor.
 This document outlines the guidelines for contributing to this project, ensuring a smooth and collaborative development process.

 ## Code of Conduct